The Lodge at Moosehead Lake: Adventure is calling… A Complete North Woods Experience

 A cruise on Moosehead Lake turns back time

-Experience a leisurely cruise while listening to the history of the Moosehead Lake region.
-Built in 1914 by Bath Iron Works in Maine, the Katahdin has been designated a National Historic Landmark.
-Originally steam-powered and used to tow booms of logs, she was converted to diesel in 1922.
+Listen to the history of the Moosehead Lake region as you relax on this cruise.
+Build in 1914 by Bath Iron Works right here in Maine, the Katahdin has been identified as a National Historic Landmark.
+Originally steam-powered and used to tow booms of logs, it was converted to diesel in 1922.